-For a lot of people, this lack of interaction is the downside or challenge to telecommuting they seem to cite the most, they use those small interactions as a way to connect with people.
-There is nothing wrong with that, I am certainly not trying to start a war with people who like to be more social.
+For a lot of people, this lack of interaction is a challenge to telecommuting they seem to cite the most, they use their daily interactions as a way to connect with people.
+There is nothing wrong with that, I am certainly not trying to start a war with people who require more socialization in their jobs.
 I won’t include it on my list though as I don’t view it as a challenge, but below you will find a list of issues I have faced holding telecommute roles that I would regard as a downside or challenge to telecommuting.

 1. It is harder to gauge or estimate your position or standing within the organization or with a manager.

 We receive all sorts of feedback in face to face communication.
 It may not always be accurate, but it can give us clues as to where we stand.
 People may not always be 100% sincere or honest (not always intentional or nefarious) in their verbal communication, and sometimes they reveal a little bit in face to face communication that may indicate more than they are letting on.